chaseruskin/orbit/docs/src/reference/configuration.md

     - [command](#the-command-field) - The command to execute the target.
     - [args](#the-args-field) - Arguments to pass to the command.
     - [plans](#the-plans-field) - The list of supported blueprint file formats.
-    - [build](#the-build-field) - Enable or disable target invocation for the build subcommand
+    - [build](#the-build-field) - Enable or disable target invocation for the build subcommand.
-    - [test](#the-test-field) - Enable or disable target invocation for the test subcommand
+    - [test](#the-test-field) - Enable or disable target invocation for the test subcommand.
     - [[fileset]](#the-fileset-section) - Filesets to collect for the target.
 - [[[protocol]]](#the-protocol-array) - Define a protocol.
     - [name](#the-name-field) - The name of the protocol.